rickulland/CoCoIO/README.md

 You can also G Goto a previously bookmarked page.
 Finally, the L Links menu offers the last 10 links that have been encountered in a keyboard friendly menu.

 Here are a few workarounds for open bugs.
-This list should change often.
+This list should change RSN.

 	nothing happens after a 1 letter command is given, press enter. the page doesn’t appear but the menu comes back, try R Reload she’s dead, Jim.
 ESC then ‘run www’ crash to basic inside a menu, type ‘run owend’ then ‘run www’

 <B>Digging in:</B>